Frederic Rzewski

-Frederic Anthony Rzewski (/ˈʒɛfski/ ZHEF-skee; April 13, 1938 – June 26, 2021) was an American composer and pianist, considered to be one of the most important American composer-pianists of his time.
-From 1977 up to his eventual death, he lived mainly in Belgium.
-His major compositions, which often incorporate social and political themes, include the minimalist Coming Together and the variation set The People United Will Never Be Defeated!, which has been called "a modern classic".
+Frederic Anthony Rzewski (/ˈʒɛfski/ ZHEF-skee; April 13, 1938 – June 26, 2021) was an American composer and pianist.
+He was considered to be one of the most important American composer-pianists of his time.
+From 1977 on, he lived primarily in Belgium.
+His major compositions, which often incorporate social and political themes, include the minimalist Coming Together and the theme and variations set The People United Will Never Be Defeated!, which has been called "a modern classic".

 Early life and education

-Rzewski was born on April 13, 1938, in Westfield, Massachusetts, to parents of Polish descent, and raised Catholic.
-He began playing piano at age 5 and attended Phillips Academy, Harvard, and Princeton, where his teachers included Randall Thompson, Roger Sessions, Walter Piston, and Milton Babbitt.
+Rzewski was born on April 13, 1938, in Westfield, Massachusetts, to Polish-American parents, and raised Catholic.
+He began playing piano at age 5 and attended Phillips Academy, Harvard University, and Princeton University, where his teachers included Randall Thompson, Roger Sessions, Walter Piston, and Milton Babbitt.
 In 1960, he went to Italy on a Fulbright grant, a trip which was formative in his future musical development.
-In addition to studying with Luigi Dallapiccola in Florence on a Fulbright scholarship he began a career as a performer of new piano music, often with an improvisatory element.
+In addition to studying composition with Luigi Dallapiccola in Florence, he began a career as a performer of new piano music, often with an improvisatory element.

 Career

-In 1966, Rzewski co-founded Musica Elettronica Viva with Alvin Curran and Richard Teitelbaum in Rome.
-Musica Elettronica Viva conceived music as a collective, collaborative process, with improvisation and live electronic instruments prominently featured.
+In 1966, Rzewski co-founded Musica Elettronica Viva with fellow American expatriates Alvin Curran and Richard Teitelbaum in Rome.
+Musica Elettronica Viva conceived music as a collective, collaborative process, with improvisation and live electronics prominently featured.
 In 1971, he returned to New York from Italy.

-In 1977, Rzewski became Professor of Composition at the Conservatoire Royal de Musique in Liège, Belgium, then directed by Henri Pousseur.
-Occasionally, he taught for short periods at schools and universities throughout the U.S. and Europe, including Yale University, the University of Cincinnati, the California Institute of the Arts, the University of California, San Diego, the Royal Conservatory of The Hague, and Trinity College of Music, London.
+In 1977, Rzewski became Professor of Composition at the Royal Conservatory of Liège in Belgium, then directed by Henri Pousseur.
+He taught for short periods at other schools and universities throughout the US and Europe, including Yale University, the University of Cincinnati, the California Institute of the Arts, the University of California, San Diego, the Royal Conservatory of The Hague, and Trinity College of Music in London.

-Many of Rzewski's works were inspired by secular and socio-historical themes, show a deep political conscience and feature improvisational elements.
+Many of Rzewski's works were inspired by secular and socio-historical themes, show a deep political conscience, and feature improvisational elements.
 His better-known works include The People United Will Never Be Defeated!
-(36 variations on the Sergio Ortega song "El pueblo unido jamás será vencido"); Coming Together, a setting of letters from Sam Melville, an inmate at Attica State Prison, at the time of the riots there (1972); North American Ballads (I. Dreadful Memories; II.
-Which Side Are You On?; III.
-Down by the Riverside; IV.
-Winnsboro Cotton Mill Blues) (1978–79); Night Crossing with Fisherman; Fougues; Fantasia and Sonata; The Price of Oil, and Le Silence des Espaces Infinis, both of which use graphical notation; Les Moutons de Panurge; and the Antigone-Legend.
-Rzewski's later compositions include Nanosonatas (2006–2010) and Cadenza con o senza Beethoven (2003), written for Beethoven's Fourth Piano Concerto.
+(36 variations on Sergio Ortega's "El pueblo unido jamás será vencido" for piano); Coming Together, a setting of letters from Sam Melville, an inmate at Attica State Prison prior to the Attica Prison riot; North American Ballads (1978–79); Night Crossing with Fisherman; Fougues; Fantasia and Sonata; The Price of Oil and Le Silence des Espaces Infinis, both of which use graphical notation; Les Moutons de Panurge; and the Antigone-Legend.
+Rzewski's later compositions include Nanosonatas (2006–2010) and Cadenza con o senza Beethoven (2003).
 Rzewski played the solo part in the world premiere of his piano concerto at the 2013 BBC Proms.